 They come in a variety of forms and styles, but the most popular are bound to be the die-cut player cutouts.
 Standing about 3' tall, they stick directly to the wall.
 They can also be taken down safely and moved around.
 There are also team packs that come with logos and banners.

 Fathead Juniors come in all four major sports and run well under $50.

 Fathead also has full-sized athlete wall decals that reach more than 6' tall.
 These are about $100.

 Many of today's card collectors got started with sticker albums.
 For years, Topps and Panini have been producing stickers for baseball, basketball, football and hockey.
 Stickers offer the same benefits as cards, but they're a lot more straightforward than most sports card sets.
 And cheaper.

 The idea is simple.
 Buy an album for a dollar or two.
 Then you buy packs of stickers, usually for a dollar or less, and fill the album.
 Panini even has a mail-away offer where collectors can order the last few stickers they need for a reasonable price.

-Panini currently makes sticker albums for basketball, hockey and football.
+Panini currently makes sticker albums for soccer, basketball, hockey and football.
 Topps is the lone baseball sticker producer.